 An executive committee of deans, institute leads and senior campus leadership, the Provost’s Committee on Sustainability first convened in the 2012–13 academic year.
-The committee facilitates collaboration across schools, institutes, the Office of Sustainability, and students; exerts leadership across campus; bring campus-wide sustainability issues to the attention of the Provost and the President; and implements leadership recommendations.
-Formation of the Provost‘s Committee is the outcome of one of the many key recommendations derived from the year-long strategic exercise, Sustainability 3.0.
+The committee facilitates collaboration across schools, institutes, the Office of Sustainability, and students; exerts leadership across campus; brings campus-wide sustainability issues to the attention of the Provost and the President; and implements leadership recommendations.
+Formation of the Provost‘s Committee was an outcome of one of the many key recommendations derived from the year-long strategic exercise, Sustainability 3.0.

 Sustainability Working Group (2006)